 Passover Friendly Restaurants in NYC

-During the week of Passover (which falls from March 30th through April 7th this year), there are plenty of New York City restaurants near Glenwood buildings who prepare special meals to commemorate the occasion.
+During the week of Passover (which falls from Friday, April 15th through Saturday, April 23rd this year), there are plenty of New York City restaurants near Glenwood buildings that prepare special meals to commemorate the occasion.
 Whether you’re looking for a place to make your Seder so you don’t have to cook, or you have no idea what a Seder even is, fear not!
 Passover is all about welcoming people of all faiths to share thoughts on freedom and peace, so anyone and everyone can get in on the foodie fun!

 The Russian Tea Room in Midtown East

 Glenwood residents living in Midtown East will be thrilled to know that the legendary Russian Tea Room is offering a special Passover meal this year.
-The menu will be offered March 30th and 31st, and includes appetizers, entrees, and desserts, with the option to pair with kosher wine.
+Including appetizers, entrees, and desserts, with the option to pair with kosher wine.
 Traditional staples such as Gefilte Fish, Lamb, and Charoset Strudel are some of the options.
 The meal will be served with a Seder plate, which is a special plate containing room for symbolic foods traditionally eaten during the holiday.
 Haggadahs, which is the book that guides participants through the ritual-rich Seder meal, indicating when and how each rite is performed, are available upon request.
-The meal will be $125 for adults and $50 for children.

 West Side Apartments at Hawthorn ParkLive your dream New York City life in Hawthorn Park.
 Browse available units today!

 Wherever You Live in NYC: Catered Passover Meals